What is Espresso Martini Cocktail and How to Make it

 How does Espresso Martini Taste?

-An Espresso Martini has a rich and intoxicating flavor profile.
+An Espresso Martini has a rich and a little intoxicating flavor profile.
 The intense espresso provides a strong coffee taste, while the vodka adds a subtle warmth.
 The coffee liqueur adds sweetness and a hint of bitterness, resulting in a well-balanced and smooth experience.

 Final Thoughts